dergenc/cv/index.md

 ## Awards

+Selected as one of the ["Outstanding Dissertations in Computer Science"](https://dl.gi.de/collections/8a89b931-32cf-4a39-97a9-dc0630d5ace3) by German Informatics Society, 2024. \
-PhD with distinction, 2023. \
+PhD with highest honor (_Summa cum Laude_), 2023. \
 INFOCOM _Student Travel Grant_, 2021.  \
 Graduated _4th out of 270_ students at METU, 2016.  \
 _1st place_ at [Siemens Industrial Hackathon](https://www.endustri40.com/siemens-hackathon-yarismasinin-kazananlari-belli-oldu/) with [Predictive Fault Tracker for Industry 4.0](https://github.com/TeamProxima/predictive-fault-tracker), 2016.